 Art is life.
 When it comes to making art, the process is not reserved for a select few.
 To make art is to be alive, to convey the meaning of your life in a way that becomes reflective and viewable to others.
 Cowboy artists’ both vintage and modern works are not only reflective of a past view but an active presence in today’s world.

-Cowboy artists are artists that lived in the old days of westerns and cowboys, as well as in the modern-day of country living and ranching.
+Cowboy artists are artists that lived in the old days of westerns and cowboys, as well as in modern-day country living and ranching.
 Their art decks the walls of museums, government buildings, and homes.
 Artists like N.C.
 Wyeth illustrated the famous Treasure Island and The Last of the Mohicans.

-From the old to the new, cowboy artists keep making art that compels people to think and to sit in awe of their masterful work.
+From the old to the new, cowboy artists keep making art that compels people to think and sit in awe of their masterful work.

 “It is through art, and through art only, that we can realize our perfection.”Oscar Wilde

 We may not live in a perfect world, but those little moments of what it means to truly live can be captured almost perfectly through art.

 Cowboy art encompasses Cowboy Concept Art a form of art that seeks to capture the essence of cowboy culture and history, depicting western-style scenes such as ranching, rodeos, and other activities associated with the Wild West.
 Cowboy Concept Art often includes horses, wagons, saloons, deserts, mountains, and other elements of cowboy life.
 It may also include contemporary or abstract interpretations of the Wild West.

 Contemporary or Abstract Interpretations of the Wild West

 Cowboy concept art is a style of artwork that conveys the life and culture of America’s iconic cowboys and the American West.
 It typically includes representations of cowboys and cowgirls, horses, western landscapes, work life on the ranch, campfire scenes, and more.